 We have tried to make these sections comprehensive, but please contact us if you know of any opportunities or links that could be added.

 The NHIG also runs Continuous Professional Development courses for professionals in the industry wishing to learn or improve their understanding of the issues surrounding historic iron conservation.
-Please see the CPD page for more information.

 From 2010-12 the NHIG ran a Heritage Lottery funded bursary course, allowing 24 students to train in blacksmithing and conservation at some of the best forges and conservation centres in the UK.
 This course has now finished but please see the Bursary Course page for more information.